-Processes are the core of a business.
-They exist in every department and team, and they are critical to the outcome of operations.
-You can think of business processes as a blueprint that defines the pathways and flow of activities that run within and between different business functions.
 But moving from point “A” to point “B” along these pathways, and doing it as efficiently as possible, doesn’t come without effort.
-It takes time, resources, and bit of good planning to make sure your blueprint is sound, and work is running smoothly.
-That’s where business process management comes into play.
+It takes time, resources, and a bit of good planning to make sure your blueprint is sound and work is running smoothly.
+That’s where BPM comes into play.

 Many people confuse BPM as simply workflow automation.
 However, true BPM should be centered around driving outcomes (like process improvement or efficiency gains) and must take into account the complete, end-to-end process at hand.
-Processes can be structured and have a predictable path from start to end, or they can be unstructured with a less predictable path to a goal.
+Processes can be structured and have a predictable path from start to end or unstructured with a less predictable path to a goal.
 Naturally, the processes or workflows that are structured and repeatable are the ones that make good candidates for automation.

 If done properly, BPM can bring many benefits to your business.
 Here are a few:

 - Cost efficiency: By streamlining operations and collaboration and reducing duplicative efforts, companies can decrease costs while improving productivity.

 - Increased productivity: The practice of BPM often leads to automation of repetitive tasks, removing bottlenecks, and reducing unnecessary steps.